48 Hours of Solo Travel

 Whether you’re looking for travel companions or looking for yourself, there are plenty of ways to experience and immerse yourself into your trip to Portland, Maine when you are visiting on your own.
 Make friends with locals, stock-up on self-care, or embrace your alone time.
 Your Maine travels are what you make it.
 But, with so much to see or do you’re sure to never be lonely.
 Keep reading for your guide to 48 hours of solo travel in Greater Portland.

-There’s no shortage of fantastic places to stay when visiting Greater Portland for the first time.
+There’s no shortage of fantastic places to stay when visiting Greater Portland as a solo traveler.
 If you want to be in the middle of the action, there’s an accommodation near any activity you want to participate in.
-Stay by the beach, in a reclusive cabin in the woods, or in the middle of our historic downtown.
-Making it easy to connect with fellow travelers and locals with similar likes and interests.
+Stay by the beach, in a cabin in the woods, or in the middle of our historic downtown.
+Making it easy to connect with fellow travelers and locals with similar interests.
 The best part is with a region this close together you can go from the rocky coast to sandy beaches to wildlife walks in the matter of minutes.

 EAT + DRINK